 Authorization to obtain a full set of fingerprints, in accordance with

 M.G.L. c.
-94G, § 21 , submitted in a form and manner as determined by the Commission; and
+94G, § 21 and Public Law 92-544, submitted in a form and manner as determined by the Commission; and

 Any other authorization or disclosure deemed necessary by the Commission, for the purposes of conducting a background check.